top of page

 Click on each photo for an expanded view.

-$400 You can buy it at our Etsy shop here.
+$400 You can buy it at our eBay store here.

 The 207 features an Ultona reproducer with two styluses, one for lateral groove records and one for hill-and-dale groove Pathé records.
 There is also a volume control, automatic shut-off brake and record storage space in the cabinet.